FUSAKLA/promruval/docs/validations.md

 Fails if annotation value is not a valid URL.
 If `resolveURL` is enabled, tries to make an HTTP request to the specified URL and fails if the request does not succeed or returns 404 HTTP status code.
-> It's common practise to link a playbook with guide how to solve the alert in the alert itself.
+> It's common practice to link a playbook with guide how to solve the alert in the alert itself.
 > This way you can verify it's a working URL and possibly if it really exists.

 ```yaml